ProvisionGenie/ProvisionGenie/Docs/DeploymentGuide.md

 ### 4. Deployment of Azure Logic Apps

-In the `ProvisionGenie-deploy`, create a new storage account via Azure portal to store the template files
+In the `ProvisionGenie-deploy` resource group, create a new storage account via Azure portal to store the template files

 #### Create Storage account in Azure portal